osakix/Q2z/README.md

 Language samples live in `src/samples.js` as an exported object.
 Add a new key with the language name and a string containing the Hello World code for that language.

 This repository is a lightweight demo, not a complete tutorial for every programming language.

+## Tutorials

+Sample tutorials for Python and JavaScript live in the `tutorials` directory.
+These markdown files walk through simple examples for beginners, intermediate users, and advanced topics.
+Feel free to create additional files to cover more languages.